CatherineMathenge/code-challenge-1/README.md

 For example, if the speed is 90, it should print: “Points: 4”.
 If the driver gets more than 12 points, the function should print: “License suspended”.

 #Description 3
 The Net Salary Calculator is a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
+It calculates the payee (i.e. Tax), NHIFDeductions, NSSFDeductions, gross salary, and net salary.

 ## Project Setup

 ### Prerequisites

-List any software, libraries, or dependencies required to run the project.
-Include the versions if applicable.
+In order to run the program, you will need :
+A text editor (e.g., Visual Studio Code.) to write and edit the code.
+A terminal to run the program.
+Once you have a text editor and a terminal, you will  create a new file and write the code for the "Grade Generator", "Speed Detector" and "NetSalarycalculator" toy problem in Javascript.

 ### Installation
-#Project 1

-Provide step-by-step instructions on how to install and set up the project locally.
-Include any necessary commands or configuration steps.
+Inorder to install and and set up the project locally, the following commands should be done:

+1.clone the project from the repository.

+2.Open a terminal and navigate to the project directory.
+Enter the followig commands:
+code .
+git clone

+3.Install the project dependencies in the Vscode by running the following command: npm install npm test

+4.Create a separate html file to help run the prompt when you go live.

 ### Usage
-#Project 1

-Explain how to use the project, including any specific commands, input formats, or usage examples.
+Once the dependencies are installed, you can run either of the three projects using the following command : node nameofproject.js or Go live to run the program from a web browser.

+This command will start the application and prompt you to enter either the grade, the speed or the basic salary.

+The application will calculate:
+The student grade based on the marks provided
+The points earned based on the speed provided
+The gross salary, payee (tax), NHIF deductions, NSSF deductions, and net salary based on the provided basic salary.

 ## Author & License